intel-analytics/ipex-llm/docs/docs/ProgrammingGuide/quantization-support.md

 ## Introduction

 Quantization is a method that will use low-precision caculations to substitute float caculations.
-It will improve the inference performance and reduce the size of model with 3/4.
+It will improve the inference performance and reduce the size of model by up to 4x.

 ## Quantize the pretrained model

-BigDL supports converting the pretrained model to quantized model with parameter `--quantize true`.
+BigDL provide command line tools for converting the pretrained (BigDL, Caffe, Torch and Tensorflow) model to quantized model with parameter `--quantize true`.

 ```bash
 #!/bin/bash